ythecombinator/xzibit/README.md

 ##License

-[Lumberpack](https://github.com/mabrasil/lumberpack) is distributed under the MIT License, available in this repository.
+[xzibit](https://github.com/mabrasil/xzibit) is distributed under the MIT License, available in this repository.
 All contributions are assumed to be also licensed under the MIT License.

 ## Credits

-- All styles were taken from [Dave Gamache](https://github.com/dhg)'s [Skeleton](https://github.com/dhg/Skeleton).

 - Part of this project's original structure - some tasks and directories organization - was tasks taken from [Willian Justen](https://github.com/willianjusten)'s [Fast Boilerplate](https://github.com/willianjusten/Fast) - maybe now the two projects look very different.

-- Font used in logo: [Pinewood](http://www.fontspace.com/rick-mueller/pinewood) by [Rick Mueller](http://moorstation.org/typoasis/designers/mueller/).